-We’re having so many great conversations right now – with current clients and others out there asking for our advice.
-So here’s a quick fire list of the five things we keep coming back to across all those conversations…
+We’re having so many great discussions about culture with clients and others right now – here’s a quick-fire list of the five things we keep coming back to across all those conversations…

 1. Build opportunity into necessity